Who is "the only true God"?

 “Thou art not far from the kingdom of God.” (v.
 34)

 This exchange is significant.
-If God were truly a Triune being—three persons in one essence—this would have been the perfect time for Jesus to clarify the misunderstanding.
-After all, the scribe had just affirmed the Jewish understanding that God is one individual, not three.
-But Jesus did not correct him.
-Instead, He affirmed the scribe’s answer.
+If God were truly a triune being—three persons in one essence—this would have been the perfect opportunity for Jesus to correct that understanding.
+The scribe had just affirmed the Jewish belief that God is one individual, not three.
+Notice that he used the singular pronoun “He”, and said there is none like Him.

-Jesus Affirms the Jews’ Belief about the One God
+Jesus Affirms the Jews’ Belief About the One God

-Jesus elsewhere confirms this identification of God:
+Jesus further confirms this identification of God when He says:

-Here again, Jesus declares that His Father is the God of the Jews, the one they rightly recognized as the only true God.
+Here again, Jesus declares that His Father is the God of the Jews—the One they rightly recognized as the only true God.

 What Did the Apostles Teach About God?